Grand Annual: Early 1900s

+Dan Coleman has the most wins as a jockey with seven Grand Annuals in the space of only 13 runnings: Butler (1900), Ranji (1903), Wooral (1904), Napier (1906, 1907), Alcuin (1910) and Tramp (1912).
 Following the 1903 Steeplechase Meeting, the course proper was now left-handed and thus bringing it into line with almost all other Victorian courses.
 The steeplechase course had a third fence opposite the grandstand added to it.
 Steeplechases continued to be run entirely in a clockwise direction.
 Only three horses finished the 1909 race ran in atrocious conditions won by Mossbank by five lengths.

 During the 1920s there were three controversial runnings of the race.
 The first was in 1920 were an aeroplane followed the runners and was responsible of five of the seven horse field falling.
 The second was in 1922 St. Simonian and Orison jumped the last together with the former winning by a neck but in the bumping duel up the straight he hung out badly, with both horses finishing near the outside rail.
 A protest was lodge and upheld meaning Orison was the winner.
 The third was in 1929 Agricolo and Cooliel, jumped the last fence together; with Pick Me third.
 Pick Me surged home and finished two lengths in front of Cooliel.
 It was immediately suggested that Pick Me had not jumped the second last fence.
 A protest was lodged alleging that Pick Me had run around the second last fence.
 The stewards concluded that Pick Me ran around the end of the wing of the fence, and continued in the race.
 Pick Me's rider Jack Smith insisted that the horse had negotiated the fence near the junction of the wing, but the stewards would have none of that.
 They disqualified Pick Me and awarded the race to Cooliel.
 Also in the 1920s saw the champion Doiran win a Grand Annual.
 He made his first and only appearance here in 1923, by which time he had won Great Eastern Steeplechase in 1918, 1919, 1922 and 1923.
 The record stake of £1,000 for the 1923 Annual attracted a strong field of 12 runners - including previous winners Tenarqui, Cotswold and Orison, although not one of them completed the course.
 In front of a huge crowd in warm weather under a cloudless sky Doiran took charge approaching the Cox's hill double on the second lap and won easily, cutting 7.5 seconds off the then record time.